olddaos/node-ewah/README.md

 ## API
 ### push( bit_id )

 Appends bit_id to the bitmap.
-Sorry, no random access today, but is developed hard...
+Sorry, no random access today, but development still going hard...

 ### map( ... )

 This thing is the same as in plain vanilla Array

+### join( delimiter )

+Returns catenated values of nonzero bits, interspersed with specified delimiter.
+Catenation is performed using C++ methods, i.e. new strings are not spawned

+### toString( delimiter )

+Same as above, but no delimiter is allowed :-) Pretty standard behavior...

 ### rawor( vectorRight )